Patti Stanger: Personal life

-Controversy
+Controversial comments

 On September 25, 2011, during a taping of Watch What Happens Live hosted by Andy Cohen, Stanger made some controversial remarks.
 When responding to a question from a gay man about a long-distance open relationship, she said, "There is no curbing you people."
 She later told a viewer who Skyped in, "You are very handsome, I thought you were straight."
 She went on to explain that she meant he was not "queen-y".
 Stanger also made comments about Jewish men and smart women that viewers and critics deemed offensive.

 These comments quickly drew many angry responses on Twitter.
 Bravo and Stanger issued apologies with Stanger tweeting, "I am so sorry.
 I did not mean to offend anyone with my comments last night on Watch What Happens Live.”